 The format to refer to In-Mind articles is as follows:

 Schubert, T., & Giessner, S. (2007).
 The naked power: Understanding nonverbal communications of power.
 In-Mind Magazine, 5.

-In-Mind Magazine is a peer-reviewed magazine presenting research from social psychology to a wider audience.
+In-Mind Magazine is a peer-reviewed magazine presenting research from psychology to a wider audience.
 What does peer-review entail?
 Peer-review, in scientific circles, means that articles are reviewed by reviewers, anonymous for authors.
 These reviewers judge the quality of the article.
 At In-Mind Magazine: After a user submits an article, the editor-in-chief assigns an associate editor who seeks out one expert in the respective research area and one other reviewer, who assures that the article is more broadly understandable.
 Finally, a journalist/prominent science writer will read through the article in order to bridge the information to a lay audience.
-Authors are commonly researchers (graduate students or advanced researchers) in social psychology.
+Authors are commonly researchers (graduate students or advanced researchers) in psychology.
 Authors can request to be anonymous in the review process.

 Reine van der Wal

 Mark van Vugt